Buying Remote Controlled (RC) Helicopters

 The most obvious extra here is the use of a camera for aerial photography and filmmaking.

 Many of these helicopters have some form of the camera included these days, but the quality varies across the price range.
-It is also worth noticing to see if the camera is permanent or on a mount in case you want to upgrade in the future.
+It is also worth noticing to see if the camera is permanent or on the amount in case you want to upgrade in the future.

 If you are looking to build and fly drones and helicopters as a serious hobby, you should also take a look at spare parts and upgrades.